GeoMOER/moer-base-python/docs/units/_unit00/unit00-04_submission_guidelines.md

 - Make sure your **Python files run without errors** before submitting.
 - Add **comments** in your code to explain your solution steps.
 - Submit **only the required files** – avoid uploading unnecessary files like `.pyc`, cache folders, etc.

 ---

+## 📝  Where to Find Your Feedback

+The results of the assignment corrections will be saved as a PDF table in the ILIAS folder:
+Hausaufgaben-Feedback

+Legend for the table:

+- A green cell next to your student ID means that all required exercises from Unit 01 were successfully completed.
+- A white “B” inside the green cell indicates that the bonus exercise was also completed successfully.

+---